Born in Greece, Prince Philip has gone through a lot in life-to say the least-and has a truly remarkable story.

 Becoming a pilot: a goal becomes reality

-If you've watched The Crown at all, you know that the Prince had a hankering for getting up in the air, and the show didn't make that up.
+The Crown at all, you know that the Prince had a hankering for getting up in the air, and the show didn't make that up.
 Prince Philip received his first flying lesson in 1952 and his instructor was Flight-Lieutenant Caryl Ramsay Gordon.
 They flew in a De Havilland Chipmunk, but he switched to flying the North American Harvard after some time.

 He received his Royal Air Force wings the following year with the rank of Marshal and his Harvard aircraft had five stars signifying his RAF rank.